Human–computer interaction

-Introduction
+Definition

 Humans interact with computers in many ways, and the interface between the two is crucial to facilitating this interaction.
 HCI is also sometimes termed human–machine interaction (HMI), man-machine interaction (MMI) or computer-human interaction (CHI).
-Desktop applications, web browsers, handheld computers, and computer kiosks make use of the prevalent graphical user interfaces (GUI) of today.
-Voice user interfaces (VUIs) are used for speech recognition and synthesizing systems, and the emerging multi-modal and Graphical user interfaces (GUI) allow humans to engage with embodied character agents in a way that cannot be achieved with other interface paradigms.
+Desktop applications, web browsers, handheld computers, and computer kiosks make use of the prevalent graphical user interfaces (GUIs) of today, while command-line interfaces (CLIs) were the main way to use a computer and are now used mostly by system administrators and programmers.
+Voice user interfaces (VUIs) are used for speech recognition and synthesizing systems, and the emerging multi-modal GUIs allow humans to engage with embodied character agents in a way that cannot be achieved with other interface paradigms.

 The Association for Computing Machinery (ACM) defines human–computer interaction as "a discipline that is concerned with the design, evaluation, and implementation of interactive computing systems for human use and with the study of major phenomena surrounding them".
 A key aspect of HCI is user satisfaction, also referred to as End-User Computing Satisfaction.
 It goes on to say:

 "Because human–computer interaction studies a human and a machine in communication, it draws from supporting knowledge on both the machine and the human side.
 On the machine side, techniques in computer graphics, operating systems, programming languages, and development environments are relevant.
 On the human side, communication theory, graphic and industrial design disciplines, linguistics, social sciences, cognitive psychology, social psychology, and human factors such as computer user satisfaction are relevant.
 And, of course, engineering and design methods are relevant."

 HCI ensures that humans can safely and efficiently interact with complex technologies in fields like aviation and healthcare.
 Due to the multidisciplinary nature of HCI, people with different backgrounds contribute to its success.